 If you have a scheme with us, we can help you promote it to your employees before it closes to new entrants, ensuring they don’t miss out on vital savings on their childcare costs.

 If you don’t offer a childcare voucher scheme, why not talk to us about setting one up on our Salary Extras employee benefits platform?

 Are you closing my childcare voucher scheme?

 No. If you offer a Computershare childcare voucher scheme today you can keep it open as long as you like for employees that want to continue using it.
-But you won’t be able to sign up any new parents after April 2018, and if a parent chooses to leave your scheme, they can’t re-join it at a later date.
+But any new parents need to sign up and receive their first voucher by October 2018, and if a parent chooses to leave your scheme, they can’t re-join it at a later date.

 Plus, as long as your scheme is open, you’ll continue to benefit from Employer’s NI savings.